otrv4/otrv4/otrv4.md

   packet.

 Authenticator (MAC)
-  The SHA3 MAC with the appropriate MAC key (see below) for everything: from the protocol version to the end of the encrypted message.
+  The MAC with the appropriate MAC key (see below) of everything: from the protocol version to the end of the encrypted message.

 Old MAC keys to be revealed (DATA)